hjelloyd/locate-user-node/README.md

 distance must be a positive integer

 ## Distance Calculation
- The following methods were considered I considered these options for the distance calculation between the user's current location and the city's coordinates
+ The following methods were considered for the distance calculation between the user's current location, and the city's coordinates

  | Method | Selected| Reason |
  | ------ | ------ | ------ |